Segatti/flutter_cache_manager/CONTRIBUTING.md

    to generate an SSH key.
  * Clone your forked repo on your local development machine: `git clone git@github.com:<your_name_here>/flutter_cache_manager.git`
  * Change into the `flutter_cache_manager` directory: `cd flutter_cache_manager`
- * Add an upstream to the original repo, so that fetch from the master repository and not your clone: `git remote add upstream git@github.com:Baseflow/flutter_cache_manager.git`
+ * Add an upstream to the original repo, so that fetch from the main repository and not your clone: `git remote add upstream git@github.com:Baseflow/flutter_cache_manager.git`

 Running the example project
 ---------------------------

- * Change into the example directory: `cd example`
+ * Change into the example directory for the package you are working on, e.g. `cd flutter_cache_manager/example`
  * Run the App: `flutter run`

 Contribute